AndLD/financial-manager/README.md

 docker-compose up
 ```

-Otherwise you can start only database docker container and get up development server.
+Also you can start only database docker container and get up development server.

 2. Go to http://localhost:8080/swagger